A Rhapsody in Black and Blue

-Rhapsody in Black and Blue is a short ten-minute film that was created and released in 1932, starring Sidney Easton and Fanny Belle DeKnight.
-It is an early example of a "music video", showcasing the tunes I’ll Be Glad When You Are Dead You Rascal You and Shine, sung and played by well-known jazz artist Louis Armstrong.
-The film was directed by Aubrey Scotto and the screenplay written by Phil Cohan.
+A Rhapsody in Black and Blue is a 1932 American short black and white film directed by Aubrey Scotto and starring Louis Armstrong, Sidney Easton and Fanny Belle DeKnight.
+It was written by Phil Cohan.
+The film includes the tunes "I’ll Be Glad When You Are Dead You Rascal You" and "Shine", sung and played by Armstrong.

 Plot

-A Husband who would rather listen to jazz and drum on pots and pans than mop the floor is whacked over the head with the mop by his wife when she hears him listening to I’ll Be Glad When You Are Dead You Rascal You.
+A husband who would rather listen to jazz and drum on pots and pans than mop the floor is whacked over the head with the mop by his wife when she hears him listening to "I’ll Be Glad When You Are Dead You Rascal You".
 He falls into a dream in which he is the king of "Jazzmania," sitting on a royal throne with servants to fan him.
 In the dream Louis Armstrong plays and sings jazz for him while dressed in a leopard print cave man outfit.
 When he wakes up and sees his flustered wife still standing over him, he smiles and breaks a vase over his own head.